Noovolari/leapp/README.md

 - ### Switch **Cloud Profile** in a click
   No need to manage the credentials file.
 Get connected to your accounts in a click.
 - ### Secure repository for your access data
-  Protect your cloud accounts access data in the system vault and connect straight away.
+  [Protect your cloud accounts access data in the system vault](https://github.com/Noovolari/leapp/wiki/vault-strategy) and connect straight away.
 - ### Multiple cloud access strategies
-  Connect with federated single sign-on, roles or static credentials.
-Check [here](#supported-providers) what's currently supported.
+  Connect with [federated single sign-on](#supported-providers), roles or static credentials.
 - ### No static credentials
-  Generate and inject only temporary credentials to comply with security best-practices.
+  Generate and inject only [temporary credentials to comply with security best-practices.](https://github.com/Noovolari/leapp/wiki/rotating-credentials)
 - ### Generate and use sessions directly from your AWS Organizations Access to multiple AWS accounts with [AWS single sign-on](https://aws.amazon.com/single-sign-on/) access.
-- ### Direct infrastructure connection
+- ### Connect EC2 instances straight away
-  Connect to your virtual machines with AWS System Manager.
+  Connect to your EC2 Instances with AWS System Manager.

 ![Leapp App animation](.github/images/Leapp-animation.gif)